vool/docs/_docs/3-configuration/website-settings.md

 Optional path to a CSS or LESS file.
 This file is included after all other styles so you can override any particular style from the themes.

+> \-\-theme-settings &lt;path&gt;

+Optional path to a JSON file, used to configure specific theme options.

 > \-\-title &lt;string&gt;

 Website title.
 Defaults to "Photo album".